It’s Defensible Space Season in Tahoe Donner — Now What?

 - We are here to help.
 Let us know if you have any questions.
 We are happy to set up an on-site meeting to show you exactly what needs to be done.

 Our goal is to support every homeowner in completing this important work.
-Last season, all but one property achieved compliance by year’s end, demonstrating the strong commitment of our community.
 By working together, we can continue to prioritize safety and reduce wildfire risk throughout Tahoe Donner.

 If you have any questions or need further clarification, please call (530) 587-9432 or email defensiblespace@tahoedonner.com.